-A somewhat realistic, slice-of-life cartoon about three adolescent troublemakers that airs on a cable network whose censorial radar is apparently busted is bound to have some dubious bits and scenes in it.
+A somewhat realistic, slice-of-life cartoon about three adolescent troublemakers that airs on a cable network whose censorial radar doesn't work most of the time is bound to have some dubious bits and scenes in it.
 Just look at the picture that was picked for this page...

 Eddy: I'd tell you I love ya, Ed, but I ain't that kind of guy!

-In "Hand Me Down Ed", a mysterious boomerang causes some of the kids' personalities to change hilariously.
+- In "Hand Me Down Ed", a mysterious boomerang causes some of the kids' personalities to change hilariously.
 When Ed holds it, it he becomes a TV Genius.
 When Eddy holds it, he becomes maternal.
 But when Double D holds it?
-He becomes a nudist and proceeds to do a strip-tease. note And true to the trope, the hat was the only thing that stayed on him at the end of the episode.
+He becomes a nudist and proceeds to do a strip-tease. note

 Eddy: Did you see anything?

 Jonny: Do you think they saw anything, Plank?

 - There is a similar scene in "Quick Shot Ed" when Eddy and Kevin run into a house, where Jonny is seen bathing.
 Eddy, notices this and goes back to take a picture.
 Then Jonny says this to Plank: